httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

-Setting the `SameSite` attribute in "strict" mode provides robust defense in depth against CSRF attacks, but has the potential to confuse users unless sites' developers carefully ensure that their session management systems deal reasonably well with top-level navigations.
+Setting the `SameSite` attribute in "strict" mode provides robust defense in depth against CSRF attacks, but has the potential to confuse users unless sites' developers carefully ensure that their cookie-based session management systems deal reasonably well with top-level navigations.

 Consider the scenario in which a user reads their email at MegaCorp Inc's webmail provider `https://example.com/`.
 They might expect that clicking on an